dotnet/docs/docs/framework/wcf/how-to-define-a-wcf-service-contract.md

 When you create a WCF service, your first task is to define a service contract.
 The service contract specifies what operations the service supports.
 An operation can be thought of as a Web service method.
 You create service contracts by defining a C++, C#, or Visual Basic (VB) interface.
 An interface has the following characteristics:

 - Each method in the interface corresponds to a specific service operation.
-- Each interface must have the <xref:System.ServiceModel.ServiceContractAttribute> applied to it.
+- For each interface, you must apply the <xref:System.ServiceModel.ServiceContractAttribute> attribute.
-- Each operation must have the <xref:System.ServiceModel.OperationContractAttribute> attribute applied to it.
+- For each operation/method, you must apply the <xref:System.ServiceModel.OperationContractAttribute> attribute.
-- A method within an interface that has the `ServiceContractAttribute` attribute is exposed by the service only if it has the `OperationContractAttribute` attribute.

 ## Define a service contract

-1. Open Visual Studio as an administrator by right-clicking the program in the **Start** menu and selecting **More** > **Run as administrator**.
+1. Open Visual Studio as an administrator.
+To do so, right-click the Visual Studio program in the **Start** menu and select **More** > **Run as administrator**.

 2. Create a WCF Service Library project.